 Nearly all the energy from food originally comes from sunlight (radiant energy).
 We can see sunlight, but we cannot see it passing through plants and animals where it is then converted into an energy source.
 Living organisms require energy to stay alive.
 When we eat, our body uses chemical energy.
 When we turn on the computer, we use electricity, which is kinetic energy used to create the sounds and images on the screen.
 Energy is used every time something grows, moves, gets warm, cools down, makes a sound, or changes in some way.
 What about an inanimate object that is not moving?
 It still has energy – it's just not using it.
 This type of energy is called potential energy or stored energy.

-So, now you may be wondering, “What exactly is Qi, Ki, Prana, Mana, Ch'ulel, and Sekhem?
+So, now you may be wondering, “What exactly is Qi (Chi), Ki, Prana, Mana, Inua, Ch'ulel, and Sekhem?
 These are all simply terms used in various spiritual beliefs from different cultures around the world to describe Life Force Energy.
-Qi is a Chinese term for it, Ki is Japanese, Prana is Hindu from India, Mana is a Hawaiian term, Ch'ulel is Mayan, and Sekhem is from Ancient Egypt.
-Each of these words all describe an unseen, subtle life force energy that moves in and around us.
-This energy is considered the source of all existence.
+Qi is a Chinese term for it, Ki is Japanese, Prana is from India, Mana is a Hawaiian term, Inua is an Inuit term and that of other Arctic peoples, Ch'ulel is Mayan, and Sekhem is from Ancient Egypt.
+Each of these words all describe an unseen, subtle life force energy that moves in and around us and all things, of which we are all connected by.
+This energy is considered the source of all of existence.